lawdi/LAWD/README.md

 #### `Deity`
 Any god, divinity or other sacred being from myth or cult

-#### `MythologicalCreature`
-Any creature from myth that does not fit the definition of Deity or Person.
-E.g. Kerberos.

 #### `Name`
 ##### subclasses: `PersonalName`, `PlaceName`
 An abstract name, which has one or more primary forms and any number of variant forms.